Cooking Gorgeous

 Instructions

-• Place ¾ of the milk, cream and sugar in a pan and bring it to a boil over medium heat.
+• Place ¾ of the milk, the heavy cream, and the remaining sugar in a saucepan.
+Bring it to a boil over medium heat.

-• Mix the rest of the milk with cornflour and starch in a bowl and turn it into a slurry.
+• Mix the remaining milk with the wheat starch and cornstarch in a bowl to make a smooth slurry.

-• Sprinkle a couple of tablespoons of sugar to cover the bottom of a heatproof glass tray or metal pan.
-I used a tray the size of 30 cm x 21 cm (12" x 8") but you can use a smaller size if you want your pudding thicker.
+• Sprinkle a couple of tablespoons of sugar over the bottom of a heatproof glass pan or metal pan.
+I use a 12 inch x 8 inch / 30 cm x 21 cm pan, but you can use a slightly smaller pan if you want a thicker pudding.

-• Spread ¼ of the pudding over the sugar, place the tray over high heat and rotate it continuously so all the areas are exposed to the heat evenly.
+• Spread ¼ of the custard over the sugar.
+Place the pan over high heat and rotate it continuously so all areas are exposed to the heat evenly.

-• Cook it for 10 to 15 minutes or until the sugar is caramelized and the bottom of the dessert becomes a rich, golden brown.
-You can help spread it by gently using a silicone spatula or a wooden spoon.
+• Cook for 10 to 15 minutes, or until the sugar caramelizes and the bottom becomes rich golden brown.

-• Before serving, you can either cut the Kazandibi into squares or make longer strips and roll them gently as you put them on the serving plate.
+• Before serving, cut the Kazandibi into squares, or cut it into longer strips and roll them gently onto serving plates.

-• Garnish with cinnamon powder or nuts for extra flavour!
+• Garnish with cinnamon powder or nuts if you like.

 Video